tomviljo/levelshifter/README.md

 # levelshifter
-Converter for lvllvl JSON files
+Parser and converter for lvllvl files.